raftario/filite/README.md

 ## Features

+### What it is

 * Easy to use.
 Installation and set-up take less than a minute and a built-in web UI is provided.
 * Standalone.
 No external dependencies required, everything that is needed is packed into the binary.
 * Light and fast.
 The Rust web framework [Actix](https://actix.rs) is used under the hood, providing great speed with a minimal footprint.

+### What it is not

+* A tracking tool.
+No stats are stored to increase speed and reduce resource usage, if this is what you are looking for this tool is not for you.

 ![Screenshot of filite UI](screenshot.png)